SimranGahra/ENSE-271/readme.md

 ## Introduction

 Hello!
-I'm Simran Gahra, a student at University Of Regina.
+I'm Simran Gahra, a Software Systems Engineering student at University Of Regina.
 This repository serves as a portfolio of my work and projects undertaken in the ENSE 271 lab.
 Each project reflects my commitment to learning and advancing in people centered design.

 ## Projects Overview